MaTriXy/c7score/README.md

 **Notes:**
 * getScore only takes in one library whereas compareLibraries must take only two libraries.
 * Configuration options are the same for getScore and compareLibraries.
-* Only the libraries, Gemini API key, and Github key are mandatory.
+* Only the libraries, Gemini API key, Github key, and Context7 API key are mandatory.
 * Machine-readable results will always be uploaded to `https://github.com/upstash/ContextTrace/blob/main/result.json` (.getScore only).

 All possible options: